What is a Misrepresentation

 Statement of Law

-A false statement as to the law is not and actionable misrepresentation.
+A false statement as to the law is not an actionable misrepresentation.
 Each citizen in the UK is presumed to know the law as such a consumer should know the law and should have known the representation was false.
-This explained, the distinction between fact and law is not simple and is discussed in Solle v Butcher 1 KB 671.
+This explained, the distinction between fact and the law is not simple and is discussed in Solle v Butcher 1 KB 671.

 Generally is difficult to establish silence as a misrepresentation.
 The consequence of the maxim caveat emptor is that the other party has no duty to disclose problems voluntarily.